Hundreds of colleges and universities accept The Common Application, which lets you apply to multiple schools using one centralized application.

 The Common Application Essay

-The Common Application includes five essay topics designed to help demonstrate your ability to write clearly and grow from your personal experiences.
+The Common Application includes seven essay topics designed to help demonstrate your ability to write clearly and grow from your personal experiences.
 Most, but not all, Common App colleges require the essay.
 So, it's a good idea to start working on it as soon as possible so you have plenty of time to get feedback and make revisions.

 Colleges Have Additional Requirements